JetBrains/Qodana/topics/bitbucket.md

 ## Prepare your project

 1. Using the Bitbucket Cloud UI, create a [repository](%repository%).
-2. In the Bitbucket Cloud repository, create a [pipeline](%pipeline%).This will generate the `bitbucket-pipelines.yml` file where you can save the pipeline configuration.
+2. In the Bitbucket Cloud repository, create a [pipeline](%pipeline%).
+This will generate the `bitbucket-pipelines.yml` file for storing a pipeline configuration.

 ## Basic configuration